CoreumFoundation/coreum/ibc.md

 ## Relayer
 - it is possible to use single relayer for all the channels
 - we should run at least two relayers
-- we should run two full nodes for each blockchain we want to connect to.
-We may use external service delivering them (check https://www.zeeve.io/)
 - we must monitor the funds of relayer on all the chains (grafana metric)
 - if we want other entities to manage relayers we need to incentivize them to do it
 - how relayer syncs two chains? how often? what transactions are used? how much gas they take?
 - inspect IBC transactions on other chains to check how much gas they take
 - check if it's possible to run many relayers serving the same channel
 - check how relayer behaves when client, connection, channel or port is closed due to inactivity or any other reason.
 How can they be restored?
+- what about support for dynamic gas price in relayers?
+- scenario to test: transfer 100k COREs to gaia and 100k COREs to Osmosis.
+Mint additional 100k on Osmosis.
+Gaia and Osmosis should be able tro transfer back 100k CORes each, and additional 100k should be locked in Osmosis forever.

-### Hermes vs Cosmos relayer
+### Hermes vs Cosmos vs TS relayer
-- Cosmos relayer is written in go, Hermes is written in rust
+- Cosmos relayer is written in go, Hermes is written in rust, TS is written in TypeScript
 - Cosmos relayer supports many chains in single instance, need to check Hermes
 - Hermes has a feature preventing channel from being automatically closed due to inactivity - check this
 - We need to test both Hermes and Cosmos, integrate them into znet, test and compare their features and limitations